nemequ/configure-cmake/README.md

-# Autotools-style configure script wrapper around CMake
+# configure-cmake

+configure-cmake is an autotools-style configure script for CMake-based projects.

 People building software on Linux or BSD generally expect to be able to `./configure && make && make install`, but projects using CMake don't provide a `configure` script.

-This script is just a simple wrapper around `cmake` which accepts autotools-style arguments (such as --prefix=...) and translates them into a cmake invocation.
+To make matters worse, the syntax for invoking CMake is awkward and has issues with discoverability.

+configure-cmake provides an easy way for people accustomed to autotools-based projects to build your CMake-based project.
+Just drop the `configure` script into your project; it will accept most of the standard autotools arguments (such as `--prefix` and `--libdir`), as well as custom arguments you can specify, and map them to the correct CMake definitions.

 It it as permissively licensed as I can make it (CC0 is basically an attempt to put something in the public domain), so please feel free to